Rachel Kann: Poetry, music, and spoken word

 Kann toured with Gary Mex Glazner's SlamAmerica tour in 2000 and Sheila Nicholls' Chicks in Arms tour in 2003, before embarking on a solo cross-country tour in 2004.
 She won the 2001 Long Beach/Orange County Poetry Slam and was included on the competition's compilation album, The Big Damn Poetry Slam CD, with her poem "The Hollow Cost".
 She performed her poetry on HBO's Def Poetry Jam, BET's The Way We Do It, and ABC's Eye On L.A..

 For a time, Kann stepped back from slam poetry to focus on teaching poetry workshops and hosting literary events.
 From 2001 to 2008, Kann hosted "collab:ORATION", a collaborative music and poetry open mic event, which began at the Knitting Factory before moving to the Temple Bar in Santa Monica; notable contributors over the years included Sage Francis, Saul Williams, Rachel McKibbens, Emily Wells, and Derrick C. Brown.
 She also released two spoken word albums around this time, Word to the WHY?s (2002) and ptolemaic complex (2005); the latter was recorded with producers Tack Fu, Michael Gardner, Stephen Davis, and enduser to create what Kann called a "darker, more melodious" sound than her first album.
 Kann collaborated with DaKAH Hip-Hop Orchestra, being featured on their 2004 live albums San Francisco Debut (recorded at Palace of Fine Arts) and Live At Grand Performances 7/2/04.
 She released her first poetry film, "Familiar Taste of Blood" featuring enduser, in 2006.

 Kann performed in 2010 at Beyond Baroque Literary Arts Center in Los Angeles as part of the poetry showcase Sparring With Beatnik Ghosts, where she appeared alongside poet Michael C. Ford among others.

 Her composition "I Know This" was featured as "The Weather" on the podcast Welcome To Night Vale on the 2012 episode "Feral Dogs".
 Co-creator Jeffrey Cranor selected her for inclusion.
 She has also been featured on KCRW's Morning Becomes Eclectic.
-Her second poetry film, "Lie Down Beside Me", featuring Tack-Fu and Chaircrusher, was screened at the 2012 Landlocked Film Festival.
+Her second poetry film, "Lie Down Beside You", featuring Tack-Fu and Chaircrusher, was screened at the 2012 Landlocked Film Festival.
 She appeared at TEDx UCLA, where she performed her poem "Prayer".